+Year Ended Dec cember 31, Increase/(Decrease)

+2008 2007

-Year Ended December 31, Increase/(Decrease) \$(45,200) 2007 \$54,083 \$(99,283) (183.6)%
+\$(45,200) \$54,083 \$(99,283) (183.6)%

 During the year ended December 31, 2008, the benefit from income taxes increased to approximately \$45.2 million, compared to a provision for taxes of approximately \$54.1 million for the same period in 2007.
 The increase in the benefit from income taxes was primarily due to the increase in pre-tax losses for the year ended December 31, 2008 compared to 2007, and the impact of deferred tax liabilities reversing due to indefinite-lived asset impairment charges recorded in 2008.
 In addition, the provision for income taxes in 2007 was primarily driven by the recording of a full valuation allowance for most of the Company's deferred tax assets ("DTAs"), including its net operating loss ("NOLs) carryforwards.
 In 2007, except for DTAs in historically profitable filing jurisdictions, the Company recorded a full valuation allowance for its DTAs, including NOLs, as it was determined that more likely than not, the DTAs would not be realized.
-As such, the benefit from income taxes for 2008 was also offset partially by recording a full valuation allowance against the additional NOLs generated from the tax deductible amortization of indefinite-lived assets, as well as recording a full valuation allowance resulted in an effective tax rate for the years December 31, 2008 and 2007 of 13.3% and (27.1%), respectively.
+As such, the benefit from income taxes for 2008 was also offset partially by recording a full valuation allowance against the additional NOLs generated from the tax deductible amortization of indefinite-lived assets, as well as recording a full valuation against DTAs created by the indefinite-lived asset impairment charges recorded in the current year.
+The current year tax benefit and offsetting valuation allowances resulted in an effective tax rate for the years December 31, 2008 and 2007 of 13.3% and (27.1%), respectively.